0xDBFB7/ceramic/documents/ceramic.md

+#### Molds

+#### Dry-green machining

+It is often useful to machine a part when dry.
+A greater dimensional accuracy can be obtained this way.

 #### Drying

 Different cross-sections tend to dry at different rates, causing a differential expansion and contraction.
 At 70c, the thin mounting lobes on the part above invariably cracked before the entire body was dry.

+Wood glues typically have a solids percentage of 40-70%.

 #### Bubbles & Porosity